timescale/docs/mst/vpc-peering/vpc-peering-azure.md

     `$user_app_id`.

 1. Create a service principal for your app object.
-Ensure that the service principal is created to the Azure subscription the VNet you wish to peer is located in:
+Ensure that the service principal is created to the Azure subscription containing the VNet you wish to peer:

     ```bash
     az ad sp create --id $user_app_id